-Growing up, did your mom ever tell you to sit up straight, stand tall because good posture is important? - well, she was right!
-Good posture is just as important while we sleep as when we are awake.
+Growing up, did your mom ever tell you to sit up straight, stand tall because good posture is important? - well, she was right – and good posture is just as important while we sleep as when we are awake.

 Investing in a high-quality mattress is one of the most important decisions you will make for your sleep health.
 However, finding a pillow that allows your head, neck and spine to be in neutral alignment is the real key to perfect sleep posture.

 Pillows and sleeping positions

 What is your go-to sleeping position?
 The best pillows for back sleepers will be different from a side sleeper or a stomach sleeper.

 Loft (how tall your pillow is) and firmness are two important features to start with.

 Other details, such as whether you are a “hot sleeper” will impact any special features your best pillow can offer you.